Penal law (British): Clarendon Code

-Combined with the Test Act 1673, the Corporation Act 1661 excluded all nonconformists from holding civil or military office, and prevented them from being awarded degrees by the Universities of Cambridge and Oxford.
+Combined with the Test Act 1673 (25 Cha.
+2. c.
+2), the Corporation Act 1661 (13 Cha.
+2 St. 2. c.
+1) excluded all nonconformists from holding civil or military office, and prevented them from being awarded degrees by the universities of Cambridge and Oxford.

 Further penal laws in Great Britain

 In the late 17th and 18th centuries, many non-conformist Protestants successfully evaded the political disabilities imposed by the Test Act by taking communion in the Church of England as required, while otherwise attending non-conformist meetings.
-High churchmen and Tories, empowered late in Queen Anne's reign, sought to close this loophole with the passing of the Occasional Conformity Bill in 1711, however the Act was repealed after the Hanoverian Succession with the return to power of the Whigs, who were generally allied with non-conforming Protestants.
-In the wake of the Jacobite Rising of 1715, the British parliament also passed the Disarming Act of 1716.
+High churchmen and Tories, empowered late in Queen Anne's reign, sought to close this loophole with the passing of the Occasional Conformity Bill in 1711, however the Act was repealed after the Hanoverian Succession with the return to power of the Whig political party, who were generally allied with non-conforming Protestants.
+This led, as well, to a systematic political purge of both real and suspected Tories.

+In the wake of the Jacobite Rising of 1715, the British parliament also passed the Disarming Act 1715 (1 Geo.
+1. St. 2. c.
+54).

+The Papists Act 1732 (6 Geo.
+2. c.
+5) was an Act of Parliament (United Kingdom) of the Parliament of Great Britain during the reign of George II.
+Its long title was "An Act for allowing further time for the Inrolment of Deeds and Wills made by Papists, and for Relief of Protestant Purchasers and Lessees".

+The Whig single party state would continue to dominate the political and religious life of the British Empire until King George III ascended to the throne and allowed the Tories back into the Government in 1763.
+Even then, the Whig party remained a political monolith and only fragmented in response to the American and French Revolutions.

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59).

 Penal laws in Ireland

 The Penal Laws were introduced into Ireland in the year 1695, disenfranchising nonconformists in favour of the minority established Church of Ireland, aligned with the Protestant Church of England.
 The laws' principal victims were members of the Catholic Church, numbering over three quarters of the population in the south, and adherents of the Presbyterian Church in Ireland, a majority of the population in Ulster.
 These laws included: